 3. Church of Saint Sava

 I would say that this is the best place to visit in Belgrade and because honestly, what an icon it is!
 You have to visit the Church of Saint Sava when you’re in Belgrade!

 The Church of Saint Sava is one of the largest Orthodox churches in the world and apparently it ranks among the largest church buildings in the world!
 It’s really impressive from the outside but you need to make sure you go inside too.
 In November 2017 when I visited the inside of the church was not yet complete.
-Initially I was a bit disappointed although it was really interesting to see an empty dome and church still covered in plaster as I’d never seen this before.
 However, the downstairs part was open and it’s so impressive!
 There is gold and colour and murals everywhere!
 If the rest of the church is going to be anything like this it would convince me to go back to Belgrade for sure!

-Live and I walked past the Church of St Mark’s on the way to the Church of Saint Sava, decided to pop in and were totally surprised!
+I walked past the Church of St Mark’s on the way to the Church of Saint Sava, decided to pop in and was totally surprised!
 It’s another very colourful church on the inside so if you’re passing by I would recommend heading into the Church of St Mark’s in Belgrade.

 We had to get a taxi here as the museum is located in the Dedinje district which is quite out of the centre of the city but it was really easy to catch a taxi from both sides, plus it was nice to drive out of the centre to see more of the city.